How To Make Pysanky, the Ultimate Easter Eggs

-Meet pysanky: the Ukranian Easter eggs you can only eat with your eyes.
+This ancient Ukrainian folk art produces stunning Easter eggs you eat only with your eyes.

 First, you'll need a few special tools and dyes.
-Luckily you can buy inexpensive kits that include all the basics:
+I recommend you buy an inexpensive kit that includes all the basics:

-- 3 sizes of kistka (a stylus with a small funnel tip, used to hold and draw melted beeswax onto eggs)
+- 3 sizes (thin, medium, thick) of kistka, a stylus with a small reservoir and funnel, used to hold and apply melted beeswax onto eggs

 You'll also need some household items:

-- Lidded glass jars to hold the dyes
+- Lidded glass jars to hold the prepared dyes

 - White vinegar for making dyes and prewashing eggs